ChoiConrad/CSC680-IOS-App-Dev-Project/README.md

 ### Problems faced developing the application:
 One problem that I faced was that I cannot test the application on a physical object.
 For me to test the application onto my phone, it required me to spend an additional 100 dollars for apple's certification.
-So to replace I had to make a unit test.
+So to replace I had to learn how make a unit test testing the gyroscope values in my code.